jan146/mxcro/README.md

 # How to run (Kubernetes)

-## ConfigMap
+## Environment variables
-Configuration options may be changed by editing `k8s/configmap.yaml`.
+Configuration options may be changed by editing `k8s/helm-mxcro-shared/templates/configmap.yaml`.
 For descriptions, see required variables under "Environment setup" subsection of the "How to run (local)" section.

 ## Secrets